yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision2.md

 ![hyper]({{"/images/random-effect-model/shooting/hyper.png" | relative_url}})

 Because this is not a parameter recovery study, the next step is to estimate the DDM parameters.
-In the race-threshold model, we, following Pleskac, Cesario and Johson's (2017) hypothesis, expected to see a higher threshold (at the boundary separation parameter) for a black target than for a white target.
-One particular strength in the hierarchical modeling is that we can ask the question that _whether this specific hypothesis happens at the population level_, because the hierarchical modeling assumes the 38 participants in this study are just a small subset of people the researchers (pseudo-)randomly drew from a large population, presumably the entire population in U.S.A.
+In the race-threshold model, I, following Pleskac, Cesario and Johson's (2017) hypothesis, expected to see a higher threshold (at the boundary separation parameter) for a black target than for a white target.
+One particular strength in the hierarchical modeling is that we can ask a direct question that _whether this specific hypothesis happens at the population level_, because the hierarchical modeling assumes the 38 participants in this study are just a small subset of people the researchers (pseudo-)randomly drew from a large population, presumably the entire population in U.S.A.
+More importantly, hierarchical model estimates this large population, namely the hyper parameters.
 This is in contrast to the fixed-effect model, which assumes each participant has her / his own DDM mechanism of data generation.
-The following is how you may do these in _ggdmc_ syntax.
+Hence, in a fixed-effect model, researchers usually follow up with various group comparison techniques, such as Bayes factor, Bayesian t-test / ANOVA / HDI to determine whether two or more conditions differs.
+The following is to show how I ask similar question by directly examining the estimates at the hyper level parameters.

 When entering **hmean = TRUE**, the _summary_ function will calculate the average values for the hyper parameters.
 Similarly, the option,